Certified Family Law specialist

 The San Fernando Valley family modification attorneys of Joel S. Seidel & Associates have handled many cases involving the modification of child custody orders, and we have the knowledge, experience, and compassion to handle the most complex of modification situations, including interstate and international move-aways.

-Schedule a consultation with a San Fernando Valley modification attorney from Joel S. Seidel & Associates by sending us an email or calling us at (818) 435-3773.
+Schedule a consultation with a San Fernando Valley modification and enforcement attorney from Joel S. Seidel & Associates by sending us an email or calling us at (818) 435-3773.
 We have offices in Century City and Northridge.

 • “He is proficient in knowing the law and legal system.
 He invests extra time to research cases and provides a calm and confident presence.” - Former Client